 Closing Dates and Late Applications

 Committee meetings are usually held on the last Friday of each month.
-Applications for each month's agenda close 8 days prior to the meeting, i.e., the Tuesday of the previous week.
+Applications for each month’s agenda close 14 days prior to the meeting, i.e., 12noon on the Friday.

 The Approval Process

-In the cases above, the researcher is in most cases requested to consult with the Chair and to provide additional information before resubmitting their application.
+In cases 6.4 and 6.5, the researcher is in most cases requested to consult with the Chair to provide additional information before resubmitting.

 Duration and Completion of Approvals